monolithos/auction-keeper/README.md

 {"price": "750.0", "gasPrice": 7000000000}
 ```

-Whenever the keeper and the model communicate in terms of prices, it is the MKR/DAI price (for `flap`
+Whenever the keeper and the model communicate in terms of prices, it is the MDT/MCR price (for `flap`
-and `flop` auctions) or the collateral price expressed in DAI e.g. DGX/DAI (for `flip` auctions).
+and `flop` auctions) or the collateral price expressed in MCR e.g. ETH/MCR (for `flip` auctions).

 Any messages writen by a _bidding model_ to **stderr** will be passed through by the keeper to its logs.
 This is the most convenient way of implementing logging from _bidding models_.